Five Drive In Movie Theaters in Minnesota

 Check them out!

-Here’s a look at the six remaining in Minnesota.
+Here’s a look at the five remaining in Minnesota.
 Most open in April or May and close in September or early October, so you have plenty of time to check them out!

 Sky-Vu Drive-In